dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/customizing-laravel-make-model-command/en/2025-07-10-customizing-laravel-make-model-command-en.md

 ```

-Now, add a `--path` option to customize the migration file’s location.
+Now, add a `--path` option to customize the migration file's location.
-We’ll use the same directory structure as the model.
+We'll use the same directory structure as the model.

 `app/Console/Commands/ModelMakeCommand.php` :
 ```php